Internships and Careers

 Professional internships play an irreplaceable role in the education of each student in the School of Journalism and Mass Communication.
 You've entered a significant phase of your education at JMC.
 You have taken the prerequisite courses and achieved the minimum 2.0 GPA.
 Now, you are ready to start interning.
 Congratulations!

-JMC fully believes - and hundreds of students before you will affirm it - that a “professionally supervised internship in your chosen field of study” is essential to your academic and professional development.
-Hence, a 300-hour internship is a graduation requirement.
-While only one internship is required, we encourage JMC students to accomplish as many internships as practicable.
+JMC fully believes - and hundreds of students before you will affirm - that a professionally supervised internship in your chosen field of study is essential to your academic and professional development.
+Therefore, an internship is a graduation requirement.

 This website opens the door to successful internship opportunities through the School of Journalism and Mass Communication.
 It includes a database with the following:

 If you are a potential employer, please submit your internship opportunity on our employer form.